 - Cut burlap into large enough circles (or squares) so that they cover the jar and have about two inches left to spare.
 Place the burlap over the tight closed lid and hold it in place with a thin rubber band (this will allow you to adjust the burlap, so it’s just right, before you tie the twine around the jar).
 Once the twine is firmly tied, clip the rubber band.

-- Add a jingle bell (or a few artificial holly berries) along with your pre written name tag, tie these two together in place with some more twine with a nice bow, and BOOM.
+- Add a jingle bell (or a few artificial holly berries) along with your pre written name tag and tie these two together in place with some more twine with a nice bow.
 You’ve got yourself your first Christmas Granola Jar!

 - Repeat steps 1-3 until done.